publiccodenet/about/activities/documentation/move-merge-delete-pages.md

 A `redirect_from` is an instruction in the new page.
 This works a bit like mail arriving at the right building, and a friendly neighbor bringing it to your new door.
 A `redirect_from` can rewrite URLs from many other old pages.
-Note: this only works with files in the same repository (if you've moved building, the neighbor can't walk over!) - but means the old file can be deleted.
+Note: this only works with files in the same repository (if you've moved to a new building, the neighbor can't walk over!) - but means the old file can be deleted.

 It is technically possible to simultaneously put a `redirect_to` in the old page and `redirect_from` in the new page, providing both pages are in the same repository, but it does not add any value.